tvanreenen/obsidian-api/README.md

 OBSIDIAN_AUTH_ENABLED=true
 ```

-You can generate your API key using any secure method, such as `openssl rand -hex 32` or a password manager.
+You can generate your API key using any secure method, such as `python -c "import secrets; print(secrets.token_urlsafe(32))"`, `openssl rand -hex 32`, or a password manager.
 Set the generated key using the following environment variable:

 ```bash
 OBSIDIAN_API_KEY=your-secret-api-key